DiPaolo/git-stats-plate-gen/README.md

 #### GUI

-Launch the binary, paste your token, and press **Collect Statistics**.
+Running the binary without any argument will launch the app if GUI mode.
+Then, paste your token and press **Collect Statistics**.
 NOTE: your GitHub username will be set based on current system account name.
 Please change it manually if it doesn't match your GitHub account.

 > #### IMPORTANT
 >